danieldiamond/gitlab-analytics/README.md

 ## Development Status

-BizOps is pre-alpha and under active development, focused on delivering [objective #1](#objectives).
+BizOps is under active development.
 More information and current status is available in our [development plan](doc/development_plan.md).

-## Analyzing Sales & Marketing Performance
+## Metrics

-As part of [objective #1](#objectives), we are targeting analytics for sales and marketing performance.
+We are targeting analytics for sales and marketing performance.
 We plan to track the following metrics, in order of priority.
 These results will be able to reviewed over various time periods.
 Initially we will support single touch attribution, with support for multitouch in a [later sprint](doc/development_plan.md#backlog).

 1. SAOs by source
   1. Aggregated (SDR / BDR / AE generated / Other)
   1. Campaign level (AWS Reinvent / etc.)